Date: March, 2018 | Category: Proofreading | Author: Marvin Magasura

 APCO has witnessed incredible resilience and innovation from its membership in tackling packaging sustainability issues.
 Working with nearly 900 members, we see that collaboration and partnerships are essential to get tangible and scalable outcomes in the sustainability space.
 Our role is to open the communications lines between all members of the packaging value chain to ensure we are all working towards the same objectives.
 To create sustainable circular economies, we need to secure the engagement and active participation of all, from designers and brand owners, through to waste collectors and recyclers.

 Brands need to be taking more risks in order to stand out

 Clean label – the distrust in large FMCG brands has driven the demand for de-cluttering and transparency in labeling, as well as a reduction in product ingredients.
-Larabar has built their brand up around the simplicity to which they design their packs and produce their bars.
+Larabar has built its brand around the simplicity with which they design its packs and produce its bars.

 Bold design and typography –Brands need to be taking more risks to stand out from the vast collection of graphic brands out there.
 BrandMe redesigned Lucozade Zero pink lemonade with precisely this challenge in mind.
 We aimed to change the typical semiotics of the low-calorie drinks category, to ensure that Zero stands out in the busy fixture.
 In a sea of the traditionally used silver and blue, we created a design that would make Lucozade Zero shout loud and proud.

 Sustainable solutions (P&G’s Head & Shoulders made from recycled ocean waste plastics) to meet the growing demand from consumers, who are becoming increasingly aware of their environmental footprint.
 Furthermore, fruit bar brand Snact is working to combat food waste, while also being packaged in fully recyclable packaging.